About ophthalmologists

 Going to an ophthalmologist

-Before your child goes to an ophthalmologist, they’ll usually see an orthoptist, who’ll do some tests to work out whether your child has any eye movement or vision problems.
-This usually involves closely examining your child’s eyes and putting some drops into your child’s eyes to dilate their pupils.
+Before your child goes to an ophthalmologist, they’ll usually see an optometrist or orthoptist, who will do tests to work out whether your child has any eye movement or vision problems.
+This usually involves closely examining your child’s eyes.

 Your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health or development.
 Your GP can help you decide about seeing an ophthalmologist and help you find someone who’s right for your child.
 To see an ophthalmologist, you need a referral from your GP or optometrist.